BC Oostende: Fourteen consecutive championships (2011–2025)

 In 2019 Ostend became champions again, for the eighth time in a row.
 They beat Antwerp in the finals.

 In 2020 Ostend was declared champions when the 2019–20 season was cancelled due to the COVID-19 pandemic.
 They were leading the standings at that time.
-On July 2nd 2020, head coach Dario Gjergja extended his contract for five more year.
-On July 7th, team captain Đorđević extended his contract for two more years until 2022.
+On July 2, 2020, head coach Dario Gjergja extended his contract for five more year.
+On July 7, team captain Đorđević extended his contract for two more years until 2022.

 On 9 June 2021, Ostend secured their 10th consecutive domestic title.
 By beating Mons-Hainaut in the final series (3-1) Ostend brought home the 7th double in 10 years, as they beat Mechelen in the cupfinal earlier in the season.

 Since the 2021–22 season, Oostende plays in the BNXT League, in which the national leagues of Belgium and the Netherlands have been merged.

+On May 8, 2024 the club retired Dusan Djordjevic's shirt number 20.
+He won 12 consecutive national championships with the team.

 Sponsorship names

 For sponsorship reasons, the name of the club has been frequently changed.